Mitigate and manage safety risk

 Some people are more prone than others to taking risks and disregarding safety processes.

 Those who are more likely to take risks not only pose a danger to themselves, but they can harm other employees and cause significant financial costs through damage to property or compensation claims.
-Revelian’s Work Safety Assessment enables you to screen out potentially risky candidates during your recruitment process by identifying how likely they are to behave unsafely or condone unsafe behaviour from others.
+Revelian’s Workplace Safety Profile enables you to screen out potentially risky candidates during your recruitment process by identifying how likely they are to behave unsafely or condone unsafe behaviour from others.

 Asses your current team and your candidates.